Plutowrl/Active-Directory-Project/README.md

 ![Screenshot (66)](https://github.com/Plutowrl/Active-Directory-HomeLab/assets/166238383/3e8473ae-6d8e-4e95-a057-92baf6920a51)
 Ref #: Searching in splunk to identify our brute force attack

-To enhance my search, I was mainly looking at the time of occurence as any events that almost simultaneously will be a clear indicator of brute force.
+To enhance my search, I was mainly looking at the time of occurence as any events that occured simultaneously will be a clear indicator of brute force.
 As you can see here from the below snips, I clicked on the "show all 61 lines" and then you can see here from the network information, it shows my kali machine and the ip address as the entity that was trying to gain access.
 The handwork of crowbar!

 ![Screenshot 2024-04-18 192412](https://github.com/Plutowrl/Active-Directory-HomeLab/assets/166238383/ee4a8d52-f4fc-4166-a64a-c63cbe6c170e)